Create Excel and PDF documents from Plumsail Forms in Power Automate

 You can stop on the step Start document generation process.

-Steps described above are enough for generating PDFs from an XSLX template based on the Plumsail Form submission.
+Steps described above are enough for generating PDFs from an XLSX template based on the Plumsail Form submission.
 Your result file will be saved to OneDrive in this case.
 See how it will look:

 But if you need an advanced logic, it’s possible to work with the result file right in the Flow.